-You may find additional information about acknowledgment groups in your plant documentation.
+Further information about acknowledgment groups may be available in your plant documentation.

-9.2.3 Editing an Alarm
+9.2.3 Edits an alarm

 The configuration engineer can assign additional functions to each alarm.
 These functions are executed when the alarm is processed.

 - The alarm to be edited is indicated in the alarm window or in the alarm view. - Either the alarm window or the alarm view is enabled.